CE$\nu$NS Experiment Proposal at CSNS: Experiment Design

-In order to achieve a $5\sigma$ detection of CE$\nu$NS signal in one year or so, the event rate of background needs to be reduced to the same magnitude of CE$\nu$NS signal.
-A preliminary shielding structure as shown in Fig. \ref{fig_Shield_Sche} is designed to achieve this goal.
-Inside the Dewar (grey), four sub-detectors are surrounded by $5cm$ of OHFC (oxygen-free high-conductivity copper) to shield the radioactive background produced by the stainless steel in Dewar and inner layer shielding materials.
-Outside the Dewar is a $30cm$ thick layer of HDPE (high density polyethylene), followed by $60cm$ of Lead.
-The Lead shield aims at reducing $\gamma$ ray background while the innermost layer of HDPE slows down and stops fast neutrons produced by high energy neutrons (>50MeV) reacting with lead nuclei.
-The Lead shield is encased by a 5cm thick $\mu$ veto plastic scintillator to tag comic ray events.
-The outermost layer is $80cm$ HDPE serves as a strong moderator to fast neutrons.
-The total thickness of HDPE reaches 1.1m in this design because the fast neutrons escaping from the Tungsten target are expected to be the main background on the platform.
-Detailed discussion of the fast neutron background is demonstrated in section \ref{est_bkg}.
+In order to achieve a $5\upsigma$ detection of the CE$\nu$NS signal in approximately one year, the background event rate needs to be reduced to the same magnitude as the CE$\nu$NS signal.
+To achieve this goal, a preliminary shielding structure as shown in Figure \ref{fig_Shield_Sche} has been designed.
+Inside the Dewar (gray), the four sub-detectors are surrounded by a $5$ cm-thick layer of OHFC (oxygen-free high-conductivity copper) to shield against the radioactive background produced by the stainless steel in the Dewar and the inner layer shielding materials.
+Outside the Dewar, there is a $30$ cm thick layer of HDPE (high-density polyethylene), followed by a $60$ cm-thick layer of lead.
+The lead shield aims to reduce the $\gamma$-ray background, while the innermost layer of HDPE is designed to slow down and stop fast neutrons produced by high-energy neutrons (>50 MeV) interacting with lead nuclei.
+The lead shield is encased by a $5$ cm-thick $\mu$ veto plastic scintillator to tag cosmic ray events.
+The outermost layer consists of $80$ cm-thick HDPE, which serves as a strong moderator for fast neutrons.
+The total thickness of HDPE in this design reaches $1.1$ m because the fast neutrons escaping from the Tungsten target are expected to be the main background on the platform.
+A detailed discussion of the fast neutron background is provided in Section \ref{est_bkg}.

-This shielding structure is just a preliminary one.
-As the on-site background measurement on the platform in CSNS is undertaking, this design will be adjusted and optimized according to our measurement result.
+It is important to note that this shielding structure is preliminary.
+As the on-site background measurement on the platform at CSNS is currently underway, this design will be adjusted and optimized based on our measurement results.

-\subsection{Data taking strategy and event selection}
+\subsection{Data Taking Strategy and Event Selection}

-A data taking strategy is proposed with characteristics of neutrino source and detector taken into consideration.
-It is stated as follows:
+A data-taking strategy is proposed, taking into consideration the characteristics of the neutrino source and the detector.
+The strategy is outlined as follows: